 #8.
 Micro-Video, GIFs and Video Blogging

-In digital marketing industry, we have witnessed from text, blogging, article submission to image, infographics, video blogging, micro video and others.
+In the digital marketing industry, we have witnessed from text, blogging, article submission to image, infographics, video blogging, micro-video, and others.
 The most interesting of all are micro-videos, GIFs and video blogging that I still find amusing and amazing at the same time.

-Notably, 70 per cent of Indian Internet users watch video, and with smartphone owners reaching to 104 million in India, the video will get the much-needed boost.
+Notably, 70 percent of Indian Internet users watch the video, and with smartphone owners reaching to 104 million in India, the video will get the much-needed boost.

-Furthermore, according to a report from Vine and Mashable, marketers across the world especially in US, where 87 per cent of marketers are using video to promote their business.
-Interestingly by 2017, 66 per cent of global mobile data will be consumed for video watching.
+Furthermore, according to a report from Vine and Mashable, marketers across the world especially in the US, where 87 percent of marketers are using video to promote their business.
+Interestingly by 2017, 66 percent of global mobile data will be consumed for video watching.

-Lately, with Instagram GIFs has becomes popular and Vine is at the forefront in micro-video and YouTube for video blogging.
+Lately, with Instagram GIFs has become popular and Vine is at the forefront in micro-video and YouTube for video blogging.

 #9.
 Viral Video Marketing in India

-In India, viral video marketing in digital marketing industry is going viral.
+In India, viral video marketing in the digital marketing industry is going viral.
 Yes, I mean it!